 One of the go-to window tinting options for most car enthusiasts today is the renowned metallic film, specifically the XPEL PRIME HP Black.
 This type of tint is made of a sturdy, hybridized dye-metal composition and has a variable charcoal hue, making it perfect for those who want to reduce glare and have a radiation shield without any color distortion.

 Plus: Its sophisticated particle technology provides a high level of UV ray protection, glare eradication, and heat rejection to stay cooler.
-It also offers superior privacy and zero interference signal to seal in the comfort for your personal automobile interior space.
-This package is referred to as having the best of both worlds, particularly value and performance.
+It also offers superior privacy and zero interference signal to seal in the comfort of your personal automobile interior space.
+This package is referred to as having the best of both worlds, particularly in value and performance.

 Drawback: It may still be quite expensive compared to other window tint brands and types, but its performance definitely compensates.

 2. Nano-Ceramic Window Tint